surifirstpin/biplus_documentation/docs/New Website.md

 ## Knowledge is Power
 Get Informed with the insights and resources provided by us.

-We create an ability to turn your actions into
+## Instant Insights provide instant value
-## "Opportunity In Hand"
+We create an ability to turn your actions into opportunity In hand